 - Where you have carried out transactions through an agent then that agent will be deemed to be your agent to whom full details of your account may be disclosed unless you advise us to the contrary in writing in advance; and

-- We may also give out information about you if we have a duty to do so and if the law allows us to do so.
+- We may also give out information about you if we have a duty to do so and if the law requires us to do so.

 Otherwise we will keep information about you confidential.